 Preparedness means having a plan on what to do preceding, during and after a catastrophic event, such as a hurricane, flood or the like.
 Once the plan is developed it needs to be annually maintained and practiced, educating employees with the details.
 The plan should cover preparedness and damage control / communications, readiness during the passing of a hurricane, and post-disaster mitigation and recovery, including needless to say addressing guest and property safety and security, and insurance coverage.
-This planning can also assist in establishing the amount of business interruption / extra expense insurance that is needed.
+This planning can also assist in establishing the amount of business interruption / extra expense insurance that is needed, including addressing any impact from dependent properties, such as a supplier of a special nature that can impact the operations or even an airport that can be shut when your property is not damaged which damage is needed to trigger a business interruption loss.

-NOAA has a web site that deals with Hurricane Awareness and Preparation, which is http://www.nhc.noaa.gov/HAW2/english/intro.shtml.
-THIS IS A MUST READ.
+NOAA has a web site that deals with Hurricane Awareness and Preparation that is a MUST READ.
 By knowing your vulnerability and what actions you should take, you can reduce the effects of a hurricane disaster.
 The goal of this Hurricane Awareness web site is to inform the reader of hurricane hazards and provide knowledge, which can be used to take action.
 Hurricane hazards come in many forms: storm surge, high winds, tornadoes, and flooding.
 This means it is important to have a plan that addresses all of these hazards.